- Current students

 This certificate provides you with internationally relevant skills and knowledge, which are transferable across a range of disciplines within IT.
 These are essential for working in a number of entry-level support roles including business support, retail roles, and support roles within the IT profession.

-Improve your computer literacy and problem-solving skills.
+Improve your computer literacy and problem solving skills.
 Learn in small, interactive groups and further your knowledge of current software applications.

-- A good mix of practical and theory-based learning
+- A good mix of practical and theory based learning

-- You will be encouraged to use time outside the classroom for individual reflection and researching topics and ideas.
+- You will be encouraged to use time outside the classroom for individual reflection and researching topics and ideas

-- Extra maths support: if you need help with maths we provide extra tutorials
+- Extra maths support: if you need help with maths, we provide extra tutorials

 For this programme, you will need the following:

-- A minimum of 4 years secondary education
+2. A minimum of 4 years of secondary education

-- If you’re an International student and English is your second language, you will need one or more of the following:
+4. If English is not your first language, you will need one or more of the following: